 Many attorneys, advocates, and public officials continuously fight to change the unfair practice of Tenant Blacklisting.
-As a result of their work, the Office of Court Administration (OCA) no longer sells information on cases that were never put on the court's calendar - cases for which the landlord bought an index number but then never filed the papers to get the case on the calendar.
+As a result of their work, the OCA no longer sells information on cases that were never put on the court's calendar - cases for which the landlord bought an index number but then never filed the papers to get the case on the calendar.